South Korea Company Incorporation

 ● Shareholder ledger

-Upon submitting an application with the above documents attached, a foreign-invested company registration certificate shall be issued.
+Upon submitting an application with the above documents attached, a foreign-invested company formation certificate shall be issued.

 5 Step Guide to Setting up a Business in Korea for Foreigners